-(2) Open burning of solid waste, except for the approved burning of land clearing debris generated on-site or debris from emergency clean-up operations, is prohibited at all C&DLF facilities.
-Prior to any burning a request must be sent to the Division for review.
-The Division will determine the burning to be approved if it is one of the two types of burning as referenced in this Subparagraph.
-A notation of the date of approval and the name of the Division personnel who approved the burning must be included in the operating record.
+(2) Open burning, as defined in 15A NCAC 02D .1900, of solid waste, except for the approved burning of land clearing debris generated on-site or debris from emergency clean-up operations, is prohibited at all C&DLF facilities.
+Prior to any burning, a request shall be sent to the Division for review.
+The Division shall approve the burning if the Division determines that the burning is one of the two types of burning described in this Subparagraph.
+A notation of the date of approval and the name of the Division personnel who approved the burning shall be included in the operating record.

 (4) Fires and explosions that occur at a C&DLF require verbal notice to the Division within 24 hours and written notification within 15 days.
-Written notification must include the suspected cause of fire or explosion, the response taken to manage the incident, and the action(s) to be taken to prevent the future occurrence of fire or explosion.
+Written notification shall include the suspected cause of fire or explosion, the response taken to manage the incident, and the action(s) to be taken to prevent the future occurrence of fire or explosion.

 (j) Access and safety requirements.

 (1) The C&DLF shall be secured to prevent unauthorized entry by means such as gates, chains, berms, fences, or natural barriers such as rivers.

 (2) In accordance with G.S.
 130A-309.25, an individual trained in landfill operations shall be on duty at the site while the C&DLF is open for public use and at all times during active waste management operations at the C&DLF to ensure compliance with operational requirements.

 (3) The access road to the C&DLF shall be of all-weather construction and maintained to allow access by Department vehicles or vehicles containing waste.
 The access roads or paths to monitoring locations shall be maintained to allow access by the Department.

 (5) Signs providing information on disposal procedures, the hours during which the site is open for public use, the permit number, and any information specified in the permit conditions to be included on the sign shall be posted at the site entrance.